 This led to the conceptualization and eventual creation of Loopring.
 He was also the co-founder and vice-president on Yunrang Technology in the past, and also held a position as a Google Tech Lead.

 The CMO of Loopring is Jay Zhou, who previously worked in the Risk Operation Unit at Paypal, and was also previously employed by Ernst & Young.
 In addition, he was one of the principal founders of SJ Consulting.

-Loopring released a 2018 roadmap at the conclusion of 2017 and they have been making progress towards achieving the goals set out in that document.
-Items such as releasing the Loopr wallets and mobile wallets have been completed.
-Loopring has also begun implementing other blockchains, with NEO being added mid-year.
-This is the beginning of cross-chain trading on Loopring.
+Loopring released a 2018 roadmap at the conclusion of 2017 and they made slow progress towards achieving the goals set out in that document.
+Items such as releasing the Loopr wallets and mobile wallets were completed on schedule.

 One improvement going on behind the scenes is the improvement of the ring-mining algorithms.
 As the rings are refined to include more than three orders it allows for greater liquidity, smaller price spreads, and a better functioning market overall.